carlosbrando/rails_book-2.2/en/04_ActionPack/12_accept.markdown

 	  end
 	end

-Rails has two ways of identifying what format it should use.
+In the example above, Rails has two ways of identifying which format should be used for the `respond_to` block.
 The first and most common is through the format indicated in the URL (/index.xml, for example), and the second is when the format is not specified, in which case it consults the HTTP request's **Accept** header.

 For those who may not know, the **Accept** header is used to indicate what types of documents (often called MIME Types: http://en.wikipedia.org/wiki/MIME) the browser prefers using **strings** like: